Joao4569/ocean-basket-restaurant/README.md

 ### Installing Django and supporting libraries

-1. Install Django version 3.2 which is the Long Term Support version of Django and recommended by Code Institute for the use on our projects
+1. Install Django version 3.2 which is the Long Term Support version of Django and recommended by Code Institute for the use on our projects.
-2. Installed gunicorn as the server to run Django on Heroku
+2. Installed gunicorn as the server to run Django on Heroku.
-3. Installed supporting libraries, dj_database_url and psycopg2 in order to run PostgreSQL
+3. Installed supporting libraries, dj_database_url and psycopg2 in order to run PostgreSQL.
-4. Installed supporting libraries , in order to run cloudinary as storage for the project's images (dj3-cloudinary-storage)
+4. Installed supporting library , in order to run cloudinary as storage for the project's images (dj3-cloudinary-storage)????

 ### Create new Django project and app